rvanalphen/Geomag/README.md

     - integrate wavlet leveling

-    - remove linear trends from line
+    - DONE: remove linear trends from line

     - possible other ideas:

         - DONE: visualization of individual transects
         - DONE: visualization of sets of transects with an offset,
-        - plouff forward modeling,
+        - DONE: plouff forward modeling,
         - running some of the simple methods from the command line,
         - integrate rocco's python inversion code